Our verdict

 On top of this, contrary to many other trail running shoes, the Outroad has also a pretty flexible upper, particularly the heel counter.

-The heel counter scored 2 out of 5 (5 being the stiffest).
+The heel counter scored 2 out of 5 (5 being the stiffest) which is more on the flexible side.
 Rigid heel counters can provide more support to the foot but can be uncomfortable for some runners.
 Conversely, a flexible counter like this one provides less guiding for the foot but offers plenty of comfort.

 A multi-purpose shoe